 Seeking inspiration for the project, James discovered Christoph Niemann on the internet.
 Christoph is an illustrator, a graphic designer and a children’s book author.
 He became well-known after his work became regularly published inside and on the covers of The New York Times and The New York Times Magazine.
 His humorous drawings play with scale, perspective and composition.

 The illustrator’s impact on James’s work was huge and ultimately led to great success.
 James won a D&AD pencil for his project in the New Blood category and the work went on to be featured on Wolf & Player and in a Design Forum held that year.
 Out of respect and gratitude to his ‘Muse’, James sent the work to Christoph Niemann.
 The artist greatly appreciated the imagination of James’s images and congratulated him on his award.
-No greater praise than that of your hero.

 At the New Blood awards event, James’s work caught the eye of two of our designers, Seila Suleman and Matt Taylor.
 He was called in for an interview.